4P-project/smart-contracts/README.md

 # The 4th Pillar

-Solidity smart contracts for the 4th Pillar token and crowdsale.
+Solidity smart contracts for the 4th Pillar token.

 ## Token Parameters